raylib-extras/game-premake/README.md

 This will build your game

 ## Linux/macOS users
-Open your terminal, change to the game folder and type.
+Open your terminal, change to the root folder and type.

     make